 StoreFront allows using any payment gateway that supports or can emulate the Authorize.Net SIM API.
-This feature can be used to use StoreFront with gateways it doesn't support yet or to develop custom payment modules.
+With this feature, you can use StoreFront with the gateways it doesn't support yet or to develop custom payment modules.

 Using gateways that can emulate Authorize.Net SIM